|Karamea, West Coast, New Zealand|

 (projects i'm following)

-Posted by Paul Murray over 9 years ago
+Posted by Paul Murray about 10 years ago

 The PDC held at The Living Peace Project/Rongo Backpackers & Gallery in August will be slightly different to most other PDC’s.
 The full theoretical curriculum will be presented, but we will also be expanding the classroom out into the surrounding environment and conducting practical workshops so that students will go home with all the theoretical information, but also with confidence, ability and skills to put their course material into practice.